ublue-os/bluefin/README.md

         sudo rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bluefin-dx-framework:38

+1. Reboot!
 1. Then run this command to set the right kernel arguments for the brightness keys to work:

        just framework-13

-Then reboot and you're done!
+Then reboot one more time and you're done!

 ### Roadmap and Future Features